nana-4/materia-theme/README.md

 - Unity `>=7.4`
 - Xfce `>=4.13`

-### Unsupported
+## Unsupported

-- Downstream customized GNOME sessions (e.g. "Ubuntu" session, "Pop" session)
+- Downstream customized GNOME sessions
-  > To properly use Materia on GNOME Shell, please install `gnome-session` and then switch to "GNOME" or "GNOME on Xorg" session from your display manager.
+  > e.g. "Ubuntu" session, "Pop" session.
+To properly use Materia on GNOME Shell, please install `gnome-session` and then switch to "GNOME" or "GNOME on Xorg" session from your display manager.
 - elementary apps
   > Because they are based on [their own stylesheet](https://github.com/elementary/stylesheet) that conflicts with GTK standards.